miciek/miciek.github.io/_posts/2016-01-23-scalability-using-sharding-from-akka-cluster.md

 - how to scale out the application using Akka Cluster and Sharding extension,
 - how to test the performance and scalability of the web application.

-You can implement the same service and do the same performance analysis as you read the article by checking out [akka-sharding-example repository on GitHub](https://github.com/miciek/akka-sharding-example).
+You can implement the same service and do the same performance analysis by checking out [akka-sharding-example repository on GitHub](https://github.com/miciek/akka-sharding-example).
 Each step in this blog post (see titles) has a corresponding [branch](https://github.com/miciek/akka-sharding-example/branches) in the repository to make your life easier.
-If you want to implement just Step 4, please check out `step3` branch and follow the blog section.
+If you want to implement Step 4, please check out `step3` branch and follow the blog section.

 ## Bonus: Akka HTTP
 There is also a [bonus branch](https://github.com/miciek/akka-sharding-example/tree/akka-vs-spray) in the repository that uses Akka HTTP instead of Spray.
 This implementation behaves slightly different and I will blog about this in the near future.